 VP has a senior and a junior steelband.
 Rehearsals take place on Tuesday and Thursday afternoons. “pan x” , the senior band performs regularly.
 These include performances at the Wildsfees and Corporate functions at the Red Location Museum, Lake de la Vie, Algoa Bay Yacht Club and numerous school functions.
 The repertoire of the band includes music from the Beatles, Bob Marley, Coldplay as well as Toto’s famous “Africa” and various South African artists.

 Drama-related activities include our One-Act Plays’ Festival, our biennial musical and our three-day Arts Festival held every alternate year where learners are encouraged to participate in and appreciate the various creative art forms such as music, dance, poetry, visual art, photography and various theatre performances in order to encourage and nurture a love of the Arts.
+There is, in addition to these activities, an Impulse group which meets every Monday afternoon to enjoy spontaneous theatre games and activities.
+Creative writing forms a section of this as well.

 Every year the VP Department of English hosts the much anticipated oratory competition.
 In the weeks leading up to the competition learners in this society engage in workshops that prepare and shape them to be more effective and confident speakers, and help them to master the invaluable skill of effective public speaking.